-The IU Committee of Data Stewards and University Information Policy Office (UIPO) have established official standards for managing institutional data that apply to all all users and administrators of IU information technology resources.
+Indiana University has official standards for managing institutional data that apply to all users and administrators of university information technology resources.
 These standards include rules for managing access, maintaining data integrity and security, manipulating and extracting data for reports, and choosing appropriate locations and methods for storing various institutional data elements.

-If you work with institutional data at IU, you are responsible for meeting the university's official data management standards to prevent the inappropriate disclosure of personal or confidential information.
-For details, see Standards for Management of Institutional Data.
+If you work with institutional data at IU, you are responsible for meeting the university's official data management standards to prevent inappropriate disclosures of personal or confidential information.
+For details, see the university's Management of Institutional Data (DM-01) policy page.

-Especially stringent standards apply when working with sensitive institutional data (i.e., data elements classified Restricted or Critical).
+Especially stringent standards apply to work involving sensitive institutional data (i.e., data elements classified Restricted or Critical).
 Always follow best practices when storing sensitive institutional data; for example:

-- Never store sensitive institutional data on your desktop workstation, laptop, USB flash drive, tablet, smartphone, or other mobile device unless the information is properly encrypted on the device, and your senior executive officer or the IU Institutional Review Board (IRB) has given prior written approval.
+- Never store sensitive institutional data on your desktop workstation, laptop, USB flash drive, tablet, smartphone, or other mobile device unless the data is properly encrypted on the device, and your senior executive officer or the IU Institutional Review Board (IRB) has issued prior written approval.

 - Never store sensitive institutional data on an email or online storage system that is not part of the IU information technology environment.

-- Know what to do if a suspected sensitive data exposure occurs; see:
+- Always know what to do when a suspected sensitive data exposure occurs; for IU guidelines, see:

-For more on best practices for handling sensitive institutional data, see:
+For more on best practices for handling sensitive institutional data at IU, see:

 If you have questions about IU's classification of data elements, contact the appropriate Data Steward.

-For help determining the highest classification of institutional data you can store on any given UITS service, contact the University Information Policy Office (UIPO), or see At IU, which dedicated file storage services and IT services with storage components are appropriate for sensitive institutional data, including ePHI research data?
+For help determining the highest classification of institutional data you can store on any given UITS service, see At IU, which dedicated file storage services and IT services with storage components are appropriate for sensitive institutional data, including research data containing protected health information?